 fiction and non-fiction writing; Asian-American and post-colonial literature; South Asian history and politics

-On January 14, 2017, Professor Meera Nair read from her work at the Nasty Woman exhibition organized by the Knockdown Center in Maspeth, Queens.
+On January 14, 2017, Meera Nair read from her work at the Nasty Woman exhibition organized by the Knockdown Center in Maspeth, Queens.
 Other readings include a March 21, 2017 reading the Turnstyle Series at the CUNY Graduate Center and, on April 8, 2017 reading at the Queens Public Library with Newtown Literary.